Battle of Iconium (1190): Prelude

 After passing through today's Hungary, Serbia, Bulgaria and the Byzantine Empire, the forces arrived in Anatolia, held by the Seljuk Sultanate of Rûm.
 The Seljuk continuously harassed the Crusader forces, laying ambushes and using hit-and-run tactics.
 The Crusaders, in turn, launched attacks against whatever Seljuk forces they could find.
-On 7 May, a 10,000-strong Seljuk army was destroyed by a 2,000-strong mixed infantry-cavalry Crusaders detachment under Frederick VI, Duke of Swabia and the Duke of Dalmatia near Philomelium, resulting in 4,174–5,000 deaths for the Seljuks according to the Seljuks' own body count and loss estimates.
+On 7 May, a 10,000-strong Seljuk army was destroyed by a 2,000-strong mixed infantry-cavalry Crusaders detachment under Frederick VI, Duke of Swabia and the Duke of Dalmatia in the Battle of Philomelion (1190), resulting in 4,174–5,000 deaths for the Seljuks according to the Seljuks' own body count and loss estimates.
 On 9–10 May, the Crusaders killed 64 Seljuk soldiers.
 On 12 May, the Crusaders crossed a narrow bridge that left them highly vulnerable, but the Seljuks interfered only minimally, with 20 Seljuks slain that day.
 More important than the battles was the logistical situation; supplies were running out, and morale was very low.
 Desertion was frequent among the foot soldiers, as was death from dehydration.
 Despite this, the crusaders continued their march until they reached the Seljuk capital city of Iconium on 13 May.

 On 14 May, the Crusaders found and defeated the main Seljuk army, putting it to rout.
 Seljuk records attribute the Crusader victory to a devastating heavy cavalry charge which supposedly consisted of 7,000 lancers in white clothing and mounted on snow-white horses.
 On 15 May, the Crusaders replenished their surviving horses at a bog, but the next day, 60 Crusaders were killed in a Seljuk attack.
 That same day, the Seljuks offered to let Barbarossa and his army pass through their territory for the price of 300 pounds of gold and "the lands of the Armenians" (the Armenian Kingdom of Cilicia).
 Barbarossa refused, supposedly saying "Rather than making a royal highway with gold and silver, with the help of our Lord Jesus Christ, whose knights we are, the road will have to be opened with iron".